navelpluisje/reapinger-bcf2000/README.md

 ## ¿What is supported?

 The next effects and instruments are currently supported.
+Most of them need some more testing and some more finetuning for the values.

 ### Effects